coderjp/sweet-date-picker/README.md

 Sweet Date Picker is a modern date picker that works on desktops and mobile devices.
 It was created out of frustration of other date pickers not working on all screen sizes / devices.
 Those that did, had a dated user interface.

-**This library is in Alpha.
-Use in Production is not yet recommended.**

 ## Installation

 You can install Sweet Date Picker using Bower